 When you work with my office, your story and your experience will be validated and never judged.
 You will be treated with the dignity and respect you deserve.
 Together, we will help you integrate the traumatic experience, providing you with a better sense of understanding and control over the experience.

 Over the last decade, I have worked with various individuals who have been victims of severe trauma.
 There is not a situation that I have not encountered.
 Working with clients from the Center for Survivors of Torture to the Veterans Administration, I have worked with a host of complex post-traumatic syndrome disorders and associated issues.

 Each traumatic situation and the effects it has on a person are unique to that person.
-My goal is always to work with the client to integrate back their life and give them the peace they seek.
+My goal is always to work with the client to integrate back into their life and give them the peace they seek.